Yonazahran-YMR/cybersec-portfolio/notes/firewall-types.md

 # Firewall Types (Sec+ Domain 3.2)

-Opened with two review scenarios on fail-open vs fail-closed from last session, since I mixed up the two on the first one.
-First scenario I answered as if the device was fail-closed when the prompt actually said fail-open, good reminder to double check which setting is actually stated before answering instead of just pattern matching "in-line device crash equals blocked."
-Second review scenario went clean, all three parts correct, so the mix-up was a one-off, not a real gap.

 ## The three firewall types

 | Type | How it inspects | Awareness level |